I beg to move,

 It is not only extortionate housing costs that London faces, but living costs higher than anywhere else in England.
 In fact, nearly 40% of Londoners have an income below the amount needed to achieve a basic decent standard of living, with children the most likely to live below minimum income standards.

 I congratulate my hon.
 Friend on securing this debate and on all the work that she has done on poverty and housing in London and nationally.
 Does she agree that the distinction between social and affordable housing is crucial to addressing the problem of housing for those living in poverty?
 In the previous Budget there was no mention whatever of social housing.
 Affordable housing in London is very often not affordable.
-The Government need to grasp the distinction that they either do not understand or deliberately do not want to address.
+If the Government are to do anything about these issues, they need to grasp this distinction, which they either do not understand or deliberately do not want to address.

 I am sure that as politicians we often live by our word, and I am extremely offended by the way we now use the word “affordable”.
 In housing terms, “affordable” means 80% of market rent.
 I suspect many of us here today could not manage to pay an affordable rent, let alone somebody on a low or median income in the capital.
 I would be grateful to find a way to ban the word “affordable” in this context.